 Biofeedback Training for Chronic Pain, Stress Management, and other Health Related Issues

 Consultation, Advocacy, Training, and Prevention

-Practice Exclusions (i.e., areas not served): Children under three, Child Custody Evaluations, Forensic (i.e., legal or court-ordered) Evaluations, Child Abuse Evaluations, Court-ordered Therapy, Clients with Schizophrenia or other Psychotic Processes, and Medication Prescription or Management.
+Practice Exclusions (i.e., areas not served): Children under three, Child Custody Evaluations, Forensic (i.e., legal or court-ordered) Evaluations, Child Abuse Evaluations, Court-ordered Therapy, Clients with Schizophrenia or other Psychotic Processes, Substance Abuse, and Medication Prescription or Management.

 Diagnostic evaluation by a psychologist is a process of using standardized instruments to accurately and quickly identify possible dif;iculties with attention (such as those seen in ADHD), memory (such as those seen in dementia), language, or psychological symptoms associated with depression, anxiety, trauma, Autism, pain or personality problems.
 In like manner to your physician ordering lab work or an X-ray to quickly assess possible problems, clinical psychologists like Dr. Spence Wilson complete evaluations to quickly evaluate neurodevelopmental, neuropsychological or psychological problems.
 Evaluations are generally made up of a clinical interview with Dr. Wilson, a licensed psychologist who specializes in evaluation, and then are followed by a formal assessment session.
 In the assessment, the measures Dr. Wilson chooses are completed to assess the areas of